The Royal School, Wolverhampton: Hilda Hayward Swimming Pool

 The original Hilda Hayward swimming pool was constructed in the 1970s with money donated by the Hayward Foundation.
 It was named in honour of Sir Charles Hayward's wife who died during its construction.

 This pool was destroyed in a fire in February 2005.
 Its replacement, also called the Hilda Hayward swimming pool, cost £2.5 million and was opened by Prince Edward in September 2006.

 The Hilda Hayward pool also provides facilities for the School's Elite Swim Club and Learn to Swim Programme, part of the Amateur Swimming Association.

 Royal Patronage

 The school's patron is Prince Edward, the youngest son of Queen Elizabeth II.
 Prince Edward succeeded his grandmother, Queen Elizabeth The Queen Mother, in this role.

 Forces bursaries

 The children of serving personnel in the British Army, Navy or Royal Air Force are afforded £1,000 a term per child of military personnel in order to help them pay for their children to board.

 Eric Idle was an Orphan's scholarship holder and benefited from a forces bursary as his late father had been a former member of the RAF.

 Extracurricular Activities

 Sport

 The main sports on offer are athletics, basketball, football, cricket, rounders, netball and swimming.

 CCF

-All pupils in Year 8 up until Year 10 are required to be a member of the Combined Cadet Force (CCF).
-Other students (Year 11 onwards) have the option to continue CCF sessions.
+Pupils in Year 9 up until Year 13 can choose to be a member of the Combined Cadet Force (CCF).

+Police Cadets

+Pupils in Year 9 up until Year 13 can choose to be a member of the Police Cadets.

+Nursing Cadets

+Pupils in Year 9 up until Year 13 can choose to be a member of the Nursing Cadets.

+Young Enterprise

+Pupils in Year 9 up until Year 13 can choose to be a member of the Young Enterprise.

+Coding Club

+Pupils in Year 7 up until Year 11 can choose to be a member of the Coding Club.